-We are deemed an essential healthcare business under applicable governmental orders based on the critical nature of the products we offer and the community we serve.
-We experienced a modest impact from the COVID-19 global pandemic during the first quarter of 2020, which became more pronounced in the second quarter.
-We originally anticipated that our sales outside the United States may experience a greater proportional impact due to differences in the sales process in domestic versus international markets, but the impact was relatively consistent worldwide.
-We anticipate that our sales and operating results will continue to be adversely impacted for the duration of the pandemic.
-Additionally, certain programs originally planned to begin in the second quarter were delayed, such as human factors studies associated with our product development efforts.
-We recently commenced some of these studies in a limited fashion.
-The full extent of the impact of the COVID-19 global pandemic on our future business and operations is difficult to estimate and will depend on a number of factors including the scope and duration of the COVID-19 global pandemic.
+We are deemed an essential healthcare business under applicable governmental orders based on the critical nature of the products we offer and the communities we serve.
+We experienced a modest impact from the COVID-19 global pandemic during the first quarter of 2020, which became more pronounced in the second and third quarters.
+We originally anticipated that our sales outside the United States would experience a greater proportional impact due to differences in the sales process in domestic versus international markets.
+Initially, the impact to our business was relatively consistent worldwide but we have since seen varying degrees of impact in international markets based on local conditions.
+The impact from COVID-19 on our sales outside the United States during the fourth quarter of 2020 may be even more difficult to estimate due to the recent announcements of additional restrictions and lock-downs in multiple European countries.
+We anticipate that our sales and operating results will continue to be adversely impacted and subject to unpredictable variability for the duration of the pandemic.
+For example, certain programs originally planned to begin in the second quarter of 2020 were delayed until the second half of the year, such as human factors studies associated with our product development efforts.
+Programs originally planned to be begin or to be completed in the second half of 2020 may also be delayed until future periods.
+In addition, regulatory timelines may be difficult to predict as the FDA has stated that its review process may take longer than normal due to the impact of the COVID-19 global pandemic.
+The full extent of the impact of the COVID-19 global pandemic on our future business and operations is difficult to estimate and will depend on a number of factors including the scope and duration of the COVID-19 global pandemic and the relative impact of COVID-19 on the business operations of our competitors.

 We have taken steps to prioritize the health and safety of our employees and customers during the COVID-19 global pandemic, while working to maintain a continuous supply of products, training and customer support.
 To that end, we have increased the frequency of our communications to employees, suppliers, customers, and healthcare providers.
-Starting in March 2020, we restricted non-essential employee travel, banned visitors from all of our facilities, and transitioned those employees able to perform their job function outside of our facilities to a remote work environment.
+Since March 2020, we have restricted non-essential employee travel, banned visitors from all of our facilities, and transitioned those employees able to perform their job function outside of our facilities to a remote work environment.
 For our field-based sales and clinical employees, we initially discontinued all in-person activities and began utilizing technology to remotely engage healthcare providers and customers.
 We continue to work closely with our healthcare providers and customers, remaining flexible in our method of interaction.
-For our employees in manufacturing and warehousing positions involved in production and fulfillment operations, we implemented preventative measures to comply with social distancing requirements and have taken measures to help ensure safety, including requiring temperature checks for our employees before each shift.
+To help ensure the safety and health of our employees in manufacturing and warehousing positions involved in production and fulfillment operations, we have implemented preventative measures to comply with social distancing requirements and require temperature checks of our employees before each shift.

 In response to developments surrounding the COVID-19 global pandemic, we initiated discussions with our key suppliers in early 2020 regarding their abilities to fulfill existing orders, and we have continued to regularly assess their capacity.
-At this time, we believe many of our suppliers are deemed essential businesses under applicable governmental orders, and we have not experienced and do not anticipate disruption in our ability to manufacture insulin pumps and cartridges due to component procurement limitations.
-Our finished goods and raw material inventory for insulin pumps, as well as available manufacturing capacity, meet or exceed our target levels and position us well to respond to unforeseen disruptions in the near term.
+At this time, we believe many of our suppliers are deemed essential businesses under applicable governmental orders, and we have not experienced, and do not anticipate experiencing, disruption in our ability to manufacture insulin pumps and cartridges due to component procurement limitations.
+Our finished goods and raw material inventory for insulin pumps, as well as available manufacturing capacity, position us well to respond to unforeseen disruptions in the near term.